dib-lab/elvers/docs/dammit.md

 ```
 ./run_eelpond dammit.yaml dammit --build_config
 ```
-The output should be a small `yaml` configfile that contains:
+The output should be a small `yaml` configfile that will look something like this:
 ```
   ####################  dammit  ####################
 dammit:
   busco_group:
   - metazoa
   - eukaryota
   db_dir: databases
-  db_extra: ''
+  db_extra:
   annot_extra: ' --quick '
 ```